Bausch + Lomb Allergiflash eye drops

 Treatment should not be extended beyond 5 days without medical advice.

-If you do not feel any improvement or if your symptoms persist, you should consult your doctor.
+If you do not experience improvement or if your symptoms persist, you should consult your doctor.

-If you have used more ALLERGIFLASH 0.05% Eye Drops Solution than you should:
+If you use more ALLERGIFLASH 0.05% eye drops, solution than you should:

-In case of overdose, you may feel drowsy.
+In case of overdose, drowsiness may occur.
 Rinse thoroughly with saline solution.
-Simply continue your treatment with the next instillation.
+And simply continue your treatment with the next instillation.

 Not applicable.